neuroflow-hub/.github/profile/README.md

 Welcome to the Neuroflow Labs!
 This organization encompasses the core products and experiences that make up the Neuroflow ecosystem — a simple, visual IDE for building and training machine learning models from first principles.

+To download and play around with the application, download it from: https://neuroflow-ebon.vercel.app/

 ## Ecosystem Repositories

 This organization is divided into two primary projects to ensure modularity and separation of concerns: